Find out how to foster a Golden

 I would like to foster.
 What do I do next?

-Once your family has decided to foster a Golden Retriever, the next step is to fill out GRRCC’s online Adoption Application, and indicate in the application that you want to foster.
+Once your family has decided to foster a Golden Retriever, the next step is to fill out GRRCC’s online Fostering Application, and indicate in the application that you want to foster.
 Our foster homes are also required to read and agree to the Adoption Eligibility Requirements just like adoptive homes.
 If you have more questions, you may email us.
 Once your application is received, you will be contacted for a phone interview and then a home visit will be arranged.
 After you are approved to foster, you will be asked to sign our Foster Home Agreement.

 IMPORTANT: GRRCC uses the same application for adoption and fostering.
 Please indicate on your application that you wish to foster a dog for GRRCC.